Guide To Mexico City

 So whether you're a foodie on a budget or looking for an extravagant dining experience, CDMX has something for everyone.
 Make sure to check out my maps for some of the best food spots in the city, and don't be afraid to explore and discover new places on your own.

-Things to Do & My Personal Bookmarks
+& My Personal Bookmarks

 First, I’ll give a somewhat detailed breakdown by area of different things you can do in the city.
 This should be more an enough for any tourist staying for a week all the way to the person living here that wants to explore more deeply.